-Transcript requests can be made 3 weeks after you have electronically filed your tax return.
+- Transcript requests can be made 3 weeks after you have electronically filed your tax return.

 - You must wait 8-10 weeks if you mailed a paper tax return.

 IMPORTANT: If you are a dependent student for financial aid and both you and your parent(s) filed a tax return, each of you must request an IRS Transcript.

-IRS Tax filers can now download and print a copy of their IRS Tax Return Transcript using a new IRS application called “Get-Transcript”.
+- IRS Tax filers can now download and print a copy of their IRS Tax Return Transcript using a new IRS application called “Get-Transcript.”

-New users to the “Get-Transcript” feature at IRS.gov must create an account by answering security questions relative to their credit history and by creating a user name and password.
+- New users to the “Get-Transcript” feature at IRS.gov must create an account by answering security questions relative to their credit history and by creating a user name and password.
 Tax filers will then be able to download and print their transcript online or elect to have it mailed to the address on record.
 Your tax return must be processed by the IRS in order for you to use this feature.

-- Select Get Transcript Online or Get Transcript by Mail
+- Select “Get Transcript Online” or “Get Transcript by Mail.”

 - Sign in; first-time users will have to create an account.

 - Select the reason you are requesting a transcript

-Tax filers must follow the recorded prompts to request an IRS Tax Return Transcript.
+- Follow the recorded prompts to request an IRS Tax Return Transcript.

-If successfully validated, tax filers can expect to receive a paper IRS Tax Return Transcript at the address that was used in their telephone request, within 5 to 10 days from the time the IRS receives the request.
+- If successfully validated, tax filers can expect to receive a paper IRS Tax Return Transcript at the address that was used in their telephone request, within 5 to 10 days from the time the IRS receives the request.

-Paper Request Form IRS Form 4506T-EZ
+Paper Request Form

-- Use IRS Form 4506T-EZ, not IRS Form 4506-T, should be used when making a paper request.
+- Use IRS Form 4506T-EZ, not IRS Form 4506-T, when making a paper request.

-Complete the form following the instructions on page 2.
+- Complete the form following the instructions on page 2.

-Tax filers have the option to have their IRS Tax Return Trascript mailed directly to a third party.
+- Tax filers have the option to have their IRS Tax Return Trasncript mailed directly to a third party.
 Do not request that it be mailed directly to JSC.
-It is your responsibility to ensure you have received it and to make a copy before submitting it to the Financial Aid Office.
-Mail or fax the completed IRS Form 4506T-EZ where stated on page 2 of the form.
+It is your responsibility to ensure you have received it and to make a copy before submitting it to the JSC Student Financial Services.

 Expect to receive the transcript within 5 to 10 days from the time the IRS receives and processes the signed request.